Pyre-Bot/pyre-bot/README.md

   * Coming soon!
 * config : Outputs the current server config to chat
   * Coming soon!
+* start_chat : Reads the server logs and outputs live chat from the game to a specified server channel
+* stop_chat : Stops reading for live server chat

 #### Modifying the commands